Maurice Neumont

 Maurice Neumont was a French lithographer, painter, illustrator, and affichiste.
 Neumont created several well-known propaganda posters during World War I and published in notable journals such as Gil Blas and Le Courrier français.
 He also co-founded the salon des humoristes.
+He was a prolific contributor to the Parisian art scene and was honored for his distinguished career by being named a Knight of the Legion of Honour.